ngrok/ngrok-docs/docs/integrations/hostedhooks/webhooks.md

 ### Run Webhooks with HostedHooks and ngrok {#run-webhook}

-Whenever you post a message to HostedHooks message endpoint using the value **myapp.event** as the event type inside the body of the request, HostedHooks routes this message to your localhost app through your ngrok URL.
+Whenever you post a message to the HostedHooks message endpoint using the value **myapp.event** as the event type inside the body of the request, HostedHooks routes this message to your localhost app through your ngrok URL.
 You can trigger new calls from HostedHooks to your application by following the instructions below.

 1. Open a terminal window and run the following command: